Hermextravels/Kangaroo-SOTA2/README.md

 <b>-dp</b>		DP bits.
 Must be in range 14...60.
 Low DP bits values cause larger DB but reduces DP overhead and vice versa.

+<b>-resume</b>		Enable checkpoint/resume of live kangaroo states (periodically saves to RCKANGS_RESUME.BIN and restores on restart).

+<b>-checkpoint-secs</b>	Interval in seconds between automatic resume checkpoints (default 300).

+<b>-dp-slots</b>	Override the number of distinguished-point slots per kangaroo (1..16).
+By default, slots are auto-sized based on DP and range.

 <b>-max</b>		option to limit max number of operations.
 For example, value 5.5 limits number of operations to 5.5 * 1.15 * sqrt(range), software stops when the limit is reached.

 <b>-tames</b>		filename with tames.
 If file not found, software generates tames (option "-max" is required) and saves them to the file.
 If the file is found, software loads tames to speedup solving.